logseq/docs/db-version.md

 * In a block after `[[]]`, type `#` and select a new tag.
 For example `[[block content]]#TAG` links to the block with `block content` and adds `#TAG`.
 For existing references, a new tag is added to the node.
 For new references, a new page is created with the new tag.

 A tagged node can have multiple new tags.
 Once a node is tagged it displays all tags' properties as empty off the node in positions configured by each property.
 The only properties that don't display are ones hidden via `Hide by default`.

+A tagged node can have an icon.
+When it does have an icon, it will appear to the left of its name or in a reference.

 ## Tasks